 First, focus on eliminating unnecessary maintenance tasks.
-This eliminates the direct maintenance labour and materials.
+This eliminates the direct maintenance of labour and materials.
 But it also removes the effort required to plan, schedule, manage, and report on this work.

-Second, change time based overhaul or replacement tasks into condition based tasks.
+Second, change time-based overhaul or replacement tasks into condition-based tasks.
 Instead of replacing a component every so many hours, use a condition monitoring technique to assess how much life the component has left.
 And only replace the component when actually required.

 And third, extend task intervals.
 Do this based on data analysis, operator and maintainer experience.
 Or simply on good engineering judgment.
 Remember to observe the results.

 The shorter the current interval, the greater the impact when extending that interval.
-For example adjusting a daily task to weekly reduces the required PM workload for that task by more than 80%.
+For example, adjusting a daily task to weekly reduces the required PM workload for that task by more than 80%.

 This is often the simplest and one of the most effective improvements you can make.

 I wrote this article based on a number of key sources listed below (and throughout the article).
 I strongly recommend getting yourself a copy of Moubray’s book if don’t already own a copy.
-And I’d definitely get the NAVSEA RCM manual as its well written and easy to understand:
+And I’d definitely get the NAVSEA RCM manual as it’s well written and easy to understand: